nimmadev/pyrogram-add-member/readme.md

 ## Deployment

-- To deploy this project run u must have python3 installed
+- To deploy this project run you must have python3 installed
 - use other command if first one give error